Bed Styles Trends for a Calmer, Cozier Bedroom

 - How do I add storage without sacrificing style?

-- Try under-bed drawers, storage benches, or headboards with built-ins for a seamless solution.
+- Try platform beds with drawers, storage benches, or headboards with built-ins.